lillycummins/InterPangenome/README.md

 # Interpangenome *E.coli* analysis
-All scripts used for analysis in the inter-pangenome study.
+Scripts used for analysis in the inter-pangenome study.
 ## pangenome_splitter
 A script to split a pangenome's representative cluster sequences into separate core and accessory cluster sequence lists based on a specified core threshold.
 ### Required input files